 The investment strategy, policy and performance is monitored by the Investment Committee.
-At the year end, the College's long term investments, combining securities, property and other investments, totalled £20,486,000.
-Note that this includes the investment assets transferred from the University made at the end of the year, from which no income arose in the accounts of the College during the year.
-Excluding the effect of this transfer on the investment asset balance, the overall total investment return was 6.5% over the year.
+At the year end, the College's long term investments, combining securities, property and other investments, totalled £21,228,000 (2011: £20,486,000).
+Note that this includes the investment assets transferred from the University made at the end of the financial year 2011, from which no income arose in the accounts of the College during that year.
+Excluding the effect of this transfer on the investment asset balance, the overall total investment return was 2.1% over the year.